uhub/awesome-actionscript-sorted/README.md

 * [craigshaw/Playbook-Utilities](https://github.com/craigshaw/Playbook-Utilities) - A library of Blackberry Playbook utilities for Actionscript
 * [collectivecolors/as3-org.puremvc.as3.utilities.loadup](https://github.com/collectivecolors/as3-org.puremvc.as3.utilities.loadup) - EXTERNAL - PureMVC (Standard) Loadup utility releases for use as Git submodules in  ActionScript or Flex applications.
 * [collectivecolors/as3-org.as3commons.reflect](https://github.com/collectivecolors/as3-org.as3commons.reflect) - EXTERNAL - as3-commons reflection API releases for use as Git submodules in ActionScript or  Flex applications.
+* [collectivecolors/as3-org.as3commons.lang](https://github.com/collectivecolors/as3-org.as3commons.lang) - EXTERNAL - as3-commons language component releases for use as Git submodules in  ActionScript or Flex applications.
 * [charlescapps/MarsLander](https://github.com/charlescapps/MarsLander) - Improvement on classic moon lander game, Actionscript 3.0
 * [cantrell/TweetCards](https://github.com/cantrell/TweetCards) - An ActionScript Twitter client that can compiled for and run on the iPhone or iPod touch.
+* [BowlerHatLLC/NextGenAS_LoanPaymentCalculator](https://github.com/BowlerHatLLC/NextGenAS_LoanPaymentCalculator) - Multiple examples of building a loan payment calculator widget using transpiled ActionScript and HTML
 * [away3d/away3dlite-examples-fp10](https://github.com/away3d/away3dlite-examples-fp10) - Actionscript examples for use with the Away3DLite engine for Flash Player 10
 * [aterris/that-cover-flow](https://github.com/aterris/that-cover-flow) - An XML powered Cover Flow flash application created with Actionscript 3
+* [asstrochris/AsStream](https://github.com/asstrochris/AsStream) - Simple serialization for actionscript.
+AsStream is meant to mimic the java xstream framework in many ways, but with a simpler twist
 * [alinakipoglu/Litespell-GameEngine](https://github.com/alinakipoglu/Litespell-GameEngine) - A Actionscript based GameEngine
 * [alinakipoglu/Actionscript-PathUtils](https://github.com/alinakipoglu/Actionscript-PathUtils) - A Path utility classes for working with quadratic, bezier and line sequences
 * [abiyasa/cannonml_as3](https://github.com/abiyasa/cannonml_as3) - keim's CannonML (shmup scripting language) implementation in Actionscript 3
 * [abdul/as3httpclient](https://github.com/abdul/as3httpclient) - HTTP client implementation in ActionScript 3.0.
 * [zeke/as3_image_tiler](https://github.com/zeke/as3_image_tiler) - Actionscript 3 class for loading an external image and tiling it.
+* [ZackPierce/fxg2as3](https://github.com/ZackPierce/fxg2as3) - Converting FXG markup into executable Actionscript 3 code
 * [yzh44yzh/as-to-bert](https://github.com/yzh44yzh/as-to-bert) - ActionScript to Binary Erlang Term (BERT) serialization and deserialization library
 * [yasusii/as3twisted](https://github.com/yasusii/as3twisted) - as3twisted is a partial port of Twisted event-driven networking engine to ActionScript 3
 * [wighawag/VirtualThread](https://github.com/wighawag/VirtualThread) - Green Thread implementation in actionscript
 * [wayee/elf](https://github.com/wayee/elf) - Elf is a ActionScript 3.0 ARPG 2D game engine.
 * [wayee/cc2d](https://github.com/wayee/cc2d) - A 2D Game Engine for ActionScript 3.0
+* [vapesolius/XMLSerializer](https://github.com/vapesolius/XMLSerializer) - Library which allows data serialisation from ActionScript to XML and from XML to ActionScript
 * [tylerbeck/Mainline---AS3](https://github.com/tylerbeck/Mainline---AS3) - ActionScript dependency injection framework
 * [tuxvader/SoundEngine](https://github.com/tuxvader/SoundEngine) - ActionScript Sound engine designed to use on Flash games
 * [tsclausing/Trigger](https://github.com/tsclausing/Trigger) - Commands and Callbacks for Flex & ActionScript 3 Applications.